fastenhealth/fasten-onprem/CONTRIBUTING.md

 **Misc**
 - Docker `v20.10.17`

+# Development Environment Setup

+## Nix

+If you use nix, you can use the included flake:

+1. Make sure you have [Nix](https://nixos.org/download/) installed with flakes enabled, and optionally [direnv](https://direnv.net/) installed.

+2. Allow direnv to use the flake in this directory: `direnv allow`

+The flake will automatically set up all required dependencies.

+When you enter the directory, the environment will automatically activate and you'll see version information for all the tools.

-## Setup
+## Mac

-If you're on a Mac, you can run the following commands to install the necessary software to get setup:
+Alternatively if you're on a Mac, you can run the following commands to install the necessary software to get setup:

 ```bash
 brew install node